Portrayed by Judith Kalaora

 Judith Kalaora is a professional educator, actress, and living historian.
 She graduated Magna cum Laude from Syracuse University and holds a Bachelor of Fine Arts in Acting, along with a Bachelor of Arts in Spanish Language and Culture.
 She attended the Globe Education Program of Shakespeare’s Globe Theatre in London, England.

-Judith founded History at Play™ in 2010 to provide educational entertainment, chronicling the lives of lives of influential and often forgotten women.
+Judith founded History at Play™ in 2010 to provide educational entertainment, chronicling the lives of influential and often forgotten women.
 Judith researches, writes, produces and performs.

 She also performs as Christa McAuliffe, Dolley Madison, Lucy Stone, Rachel Revere.
 Last winter she performed in Spartanburg as Deborah Sampson.